 Plus, you’d be disrupting a manager’s busy schedule.

 2. Dressing Inappropriately

 Sure, your resume is great.
 Your portfolio is top-notch, too, and you’re 15 minutes early for the interview.
 All of that may be negated, though, if what you’re wearing doesn’t send the right signals.

-Even if the interview is informal, a common mistake to avoid is to dress too casually.
+A common mistake to avoid is to dress too casually for an interview.
 Career experts suggest researching what the company’s culture and dress code is like, and then dressing one step above that.

 3. Forgetting to Bring Your Resume

-You’ve likely emailed a copy of your resume to the hiring manager, and your entire job history can be found on LinkedIn.
+You’ve likely emailed a copy of your resume to the decision maker , and your entire job history can be found on LinkedIn.
 Still, it is always a good idea to bring two or three hard copies of your resume to the interview.

 Bringing hard copies of your resume shows you’re prepared and professional.
 Plus, while the manager may have a good idea of what your experience is, it’s always best to put the details right in front of him or her.